juliehchung/wicked-sales/README.md

 - User can view the product details.
 - User can add a product to the cart.
 - User can view a cart summary.
+- User can remove a product from the cart.
+- User can increment/decrement product quantities in the cart.
 - User can place an order.
+- User can view order confirmation.

 ## Preview of the App